SpaceX Is Busy Preparing For A Saturday Launch Of The Telstar Satellite

-Now that SpaceX have issued confirmation that they had what is reported to be a “good hot fire test” of their their Falcon 9 rocket, preparations are currently underway for a Saturday launch of the Telstar communications satellite.
+Now that SpaceX have issued confirmation that it had what is reported to be a “good hot fire test” of the Falcon 9 rocket, preparations are currently underway for a Saturday launch of the Telstar communications satellite.

 SpaceX tested the nine engines of their Falcon 9 rocket on September 5, conducting what is known as a static-fire test.
 According to Space, after this successful test, SpaceX announced on Twitter that the upcoming launch would be taking place at Cape Canaveral Air Force Base in Florida on September 8.